Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 Ingredients

-• (Optional) squeeze of lemon or slice of ginger
+• 1 slice or squeeze fresh lemon juice or ginger (optional)

-2. Add 1/4 tsp of pink Himalayan salt and stir slowly.
+2. Add 1/4 teaspoon of fine Himalayan pink salt and stir until fully dissolved.

 Notes